vippsas/vipps-partner/README.md

 # Vipps Partners

-💥 Work in progress!
+💥 Continuous improvements going on!
 "Star" this repository to get updates. 💥

-Document version: 0.14.9.
+Document version: 1.0.0.

 # Table of Contents